-In early May 1945, World War II was officially over.
+By late August 1945, World War II was over.
 Victory had been declared over Japan and, as far as thousands of U.S. troops were concerned, it was time to ditch the uniforms and get home—preferably by Christmas.

 Transparent though the rating system was, it hid a huge problem: Just because soldiers were eligible didn’t mean there was a ship available to take them home.
 Egged on by U.S. politicians, eager to score points against Presidents Franklin D. Roosevelt and Harry S. Truman, their families, and “hotheads” in the troops, soldiers in Guam, Manila, London, Paris, Frankfurt and other bases took to the streets, organized write-in campaigns and staged publicity stunts to pressure Washington into speeding up demobilization.

 Within weeks of the Japanese surrender, U.S. Congresswoman, Clare Boothe Luce (R-CT) admitted that representatives were "under constant and terrific pressure from servicemen and their families.”
 “Bring the Boys Back Home” became the rallying cry.
 Over 200 “Bring Daddy Home” groups, formed by servicemen’s wives, organized a write-in campaign to representatives in Washington.
 They sent pictures of their children and followed up by sending hundreds of baby shoes labeled “Please bring back my daddy.”

 The irony was that the demobilization was working.
 In the five months following V-E Day (May 1945), over three million soldiers had come home, one million of them in December alone.
 And the War Department and other entities repeatedly announced that the pace of demobilization would be speeding up.
 But none of that seemed to penetrate.
 On December 5, 1945, the New York Times reported that soldiers were “nearly psychopathic” in their desire to be repatriated.